Hearthstone: The Boomsday Project expansion brings back the mechs

 Meanwhile, Omega cards will have extra powers if you play them when you have 10 mana crystals, ensuring that you may want to hold them until you’re late in a game.

-The Doomsday Project will also include a new single-player campaign, The Puzzle Lab.
-Blizzard will share more details on the new mode at a later date.
+The expansion also adds a new solo experience, The Puzzle Lab.
+Blizzard will reveal more info on this campaign later.

 This is the second Hearthstone expansion of 2018.
 Blizzard groups these sets into themed years, with this being the Year of the Raven.
 We’ll have one more expansion later in 2018.
 Once the first expansion of 2019 comes out, we’ll see a Standard Rotation, which will make older sets ineligible in the game’s Standard modes.